ExaWorks/job-api-spec/specification.md

 named task slot during tasks definition.
 The `label` provided SHALL be local to the namespace of the current job specification.

-A task slot SHALL have at least one edge specified using `with`:, and the resources associated with a slot SHALL be exclusively allocated to the program described in the job specification.
+A task slot SHALL have at least one edge specified using `with`, and the resources associated with a slot SHALL be exclusively allocated to the program described in the job specification.